 Sweet and sour sauce is one of the most sought after items in Chinese cuisine, whether it’s serviced with chicken, pork or prawns.

 This dish is a great way to celebrate Chinese New Year, along with Chinese mixed vegetable stir fry.
-Despite being a popular takeaway, you can make it at home yourself just as good and cheaper, hence calling it a ‘fakeaway’.
+Despite being a popular chicken cantonese style takeaway, you can make it at home yourself just as good and cheaper, hence calling it a ‘fakeaway’.

 Not only is it satisfying and empowering to cook it yourself at home, it’s healthier and cheaper too.
-My Hong Kong-style sweet and sour chicken is so simple and quick to make that you’ll never opt for the take away again.
+My sweet and sour cantonese style recipe is so simple and quick to make that you’ll never opt for the take away again.
 Fakeaway forever!

 Chinese New Year with a special something